hubertfus/Data_structures_and_algorithms/README.md

 Due to limited space on the spaceship, the aim is to choose the smallest possible group of astronauts that includes at least one specialist in each of the fields A, B, C, and D.

 Link to the solution: [MarsExpedition.java](https://github.com/hubertfus/Data_structures_and_algorithms/blob/master/src/MarsExpedition.java)

+### GPD Prediction Problem

+In 1998, Poland's Gross Domestic Product (GDP) was $6,000, and the GDP growth rate was maintained at 6 percent per year.
+Assuming that the GDP growth rate in Poland remains at the same level in the following years, how many years will it take for Poland's GDP to double?
+In 1998, Germany's GDP was $12,000, and the GDP growth rate was 1.2 percent per year.
+Assuming that the GDP growth rate in Germany remains at the same level in the following years, is there a chance that Poland's GDP will equal Germany's GDP within the next 20 years?

+Link to the solution in divide and conquer method: [GDPPredictionDAC.java](https://github.com/hubertfus/Data_structures_and_algorithms/blob/master/src/GDPPredictionDAC.java)
+Link to the solution in Dynamic programming method: [GDPPredictionDP.java](https://github.com/hubertfus/Data_structures_and_algorithms/blob/master/src/GDPPredictionDP.java)